The Caesars: Might and Madness

 Instructor: Judge Luis Cardenas Coordinator: Len Leventhal

-We continue with the story of Augustus, the founder of the Roman imperial system.
+As the new sole ruler of the Roman world, Augustus, and his wife Livia, proved to be talented, energetic and skillful administrators.
+They created the Roman Peace (Pax Romana) and set up the constitutional system of imperial government that would last for 1500 years.
 During his long reign, the first emperor of the Roman Empire perfected the artifice of pretending he was Rome’s “first citizen” and not its monarch.
 The populace readily accepted the benefits of this charade as it brought peace and prosperity.
 The Senate grudgingly relinquished its cherished traditions and power because it had no choice.
 Augustus set about preserving his legacy with a grand building program, where he vowed to change Rome from a city of “brick” to “gold.”
 Far-reaching reforms reduced the corruption in government and increased the efficiency of the administrative process which reached the far corners of empire.
-Come and find out what happened.